waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ```
 At this phase, your rln credentials are getting created and a transaction is being sent to the contract.
 It will take some time for the transaction to be finalized.
-Once finalized, the registered  rln identity key, the rln identity commitment key, and the index of the registered credentials will be displayed as below.
+Once finalized, the registered rln identity key, the rln identity commitment key, and the index of the registered credentials will be displayed as given below.
-The rln identity key is not shown in the figure (replaced by a string of `x`s) for the security reason.
+The rln identity key is not shown in the figure (replaced by a string of `x`s) for security reasons.
-But, you will see your own rln identity key.
+But, you will see your rln identity key.

 ```
 your membership index is: 63